 Scammers are simple to spot at Sule Pagoda, the conversation starts “hello, what country are you from” followed by pushy politeness and helpfulness.
 I knew from the start that my guide was a scam but I go along with it anyway, knowing either way I wouldn’t part with any unwarranted money.
 The ‘guide’ says he teaches at the temple and was happy to show me around, he insists he wants no money.
 I follow the guide with the only intention of a $5 donation or tip at the end.
 I make small donations along the way.
 Of course arriving to the end he asks for $20 to cover the cost of gold leaf (as above).
 Note gold leaf costs next to nothing so I tell him this.
 He says $10 for the gold leaf and $10 for his assistance, which he had before insisted was free.
 Instead of the $5 I planned to part with I give $2.50 and leave Sule Pagoda.

-Often the best time to visiting Yangon’s Pagodas is night time when the golden Chedi’s are lit up for the perfect photo op.
+Often the best time to visiting Yangon’s Pagodas, and famously Shwedagon Pagoda, is at night time when the golden Chedi’s are lit up for the perfect photo op.
 Pagodas also stay open to late and locals bustle through Sule Pagoda from 0.400am to 10.00pm on everyday of the year.
 Directly next to Sule Pagoda is Independence Monument and park with dancing fountains, lighting and exciting local life at night.